Princess Peach: Critical reception

 Los Angeles Times writer Tracy Brown said that Peach started out as an unappealing character due to being simply a princess waiting to be rescued but was given more personality in later games.
 She further remarked that The Super Mario Bros.
-Movie incarnation had subverted her characteristics by depicting an empowered ruler who is capable of engaging in battle and protecting her subjects without it being at the expense of her femininity.
+Movie incarnation had subverted her characteristics by depicting an empowered ruler who is capable of engaging in battle and protecting her subjects without it being at the expense of her feminine design.
 Christian Holub of Entertainment Weekly responded positively to Peach's characterization in the film, calling her "a female protagonist for the Rey generation" but also a relatable character for older players.
-Hope Bellingham, writer of GamesRadar+, appreciated her active role in the story, describing her as "the brains behind the operation", even though Mario has the starring role.
+GamesRadar+ writer Hope Bellingham appreciated her active role in the story, describing her as "the brains behind the operation", even though Mario has the starring role.
 By contrast, Julia Glassman of The Mary Sue considered her film incarnation to be a common sexist trope where the badass female character must step aside for an average male by supporting and training him rather than taking the lead.
-Gene Park, writer of The Washington Post, felt that Peach had been empowered long before her movie incarnation due to being "the most visible woman in video games, having appeared in more titles than any fictional woman in the medium", and hoped that the movie would finally transform her image in the public consciousness.
+Vultures Alison Willmore also criticized the portrayal of Princess Peach in the movie for only being a "winsome blonde whose main quality is being so good at everything".
+The Washington Post writer Gene Park felt that Peach had been "empowered" long before her movie incarnation due to being "the most visible woman in video games, having appeared in more titles than any fictional woman in the medium" with numerous playable appearances since Super Mario Bros.
+2. They referred to her "empowered" appearance in the movie as "just another example" but hoped that it would help transform her image in the public consciousness.
 Logan Plant of IGN described Peach as "one of Nintendo's most iconic characters" and felt that Nintendo was finally giving her the attention she deserved in film and video games.